sjambon/alm-workshop-2024-src/README.md

     * ./Dockerfile = Docker multi-stage file to build & run our Go application
 * Test the Dockerfile using `docker build -t test-workshop . --progress=plain` to build the image & run the image by using `docker run -p 3000:3000 test-workshop`
     * The container should be reachable on the URL provided by the GitHub workspace **or** on localhost from your browser
+    * You can also surf to the /workshop endpoint

+Cool!
+We've just managed to compile our application, without actually having to install any kind of SDK or tool manually!
+This is the power of the devcontainers & multi-stage docker builds for developers and can really simplify onboarding of new team members.

 ### Task
 Right now we've got a working "local" development environment from we can develop, however our goal is as followed: